Kasanze Kingdom

 The Kasanze Kingdom, also known as Kasanye, (c.
 1500-1648) was a pre-colonial Central West African state in what is today Angola.

 Origin

 Kasanze was founded by the BaLunda people of Central Africa living on the border of the Kingdom of Kongo.
-Initially a client state of Kongo, it and first enters written record during the reign of Diogo I of Kongo in 1548.
+Initially a client state of Kongo, it first entered written record during the reign of Diogo I of Kongo in 1548.
 During this time it was ruled by a ManiKasanze.

 Conflict with Portugal

-In 1576, Paulo Dias de Novais launched an attack into Kasanze in hopes of opening up trade routes into the interior The invasion met with initial success under the leadership of Lieutenant João Castanho Veles.
+In 1576, Paulo Dias de Novais launched an attack into Kasanze in hopes of opening up trade routes into the interior.
+The invasion met with initial success under the leadership of Lieutenant João Castanho Veles.
 After the engagement, the men became careless during their return march to Luanda.
 Kasanze launched a surprise attack on the Portuguese force that caused the invaders severe losses.
 Despite later efforts to mend fences (and open trade) Kasanze remained hostile to Portuguese overtures and a wall toward further penetration east.